 Don’t have an MRI scan while your Dosi-Fuser is connected to your CVC.
 If you’re scheduled to have an MRI while your Dosi-Fuser is connected, tell your doctor or nurse right away.

 When you shower, use a handheld shower head (a movable shower head that you can hold).
 This will help you direct the water away from your access site or exit site and Dosi-Fuser system.
-If you don’t have a handheld shower head, use a wet sponge or washcloth to give yourself a sponge bath.
+If you don’t have a handheld shower head, use a clean wet sponge or washcloth to give yourself a sponge bath.

 Before you shower or bathe, cover your implanted port access site or catheter exit site with a waterproof dressing (such as AquaGuard®).
 This will keep your access site or exit site from getting wet.
 Your chemotherapy nurse or the nurse who works with your doctor can tell you where to buy a waterproof dressing.
-Watch the video Showering While You Have a Central Venous Catheter for instructions on how to apply the waterproof dressing.
+Watch the video Showering While You Have a Central Venous Catheter (CVC) for instructions on how to apply the waterproof dressing.

 Use Hibiclens® skin cleanser